defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 While learning by doing is probably the best kind of learning - which kind of seems a passive activity beside programming - you need to equip your toolbox and sharpen your thinking actively. *“To a man with a hammer, everything looks like a nail”*, Mark Twain is often quoted.
 Good solutions depend on your understanding of the problem domain and proper tools to handle them.

-[Rich Hickey states](https://www.youtube.com/watch?v=f84n5oFoZBc) we are definitely suffering in quality because we don't spend enough time and energy thinking about a problem.
+[Rich Hickey states](https://www.youtube.com/watch?v=f84n5oFoZBc) we are definitely suffering in quality here because we don't spend enough time and energy thinking about a problem.

 > Unfortunately, sometimes, overnight is not enough.
 Some big problems, especially finding really good abstractions or finding answers to things that satisfy a bunch of simultaneous constraints take a long time, it just does.

-On the other side, Bill Sourour says, you should not spend your time learning every new thing in order to stay relevant.
+On the other side, Bill Sourour says, you should not spend your time learning every new thing on the planet in order to stay relevant.
 Instead focus more on fundamentals.
 For example, once you know the basics of MVC frameworks, you can easily learn Rails, Django or Symfony.
 Bill also writes your mind and body need down time, and they’re going to get it whether you like it or not.

 > The brain’s ability to self-regulate — to stay disciplined — wanes with each exercise of self-control during the day.
 It’s a loss of resources that must be replenished.
 Otherwise it becomes harder to stay on-task, be attentive and solve problems.